andrew-laniak-fuoco/Linux-SQL_project/README.md

 Obtains resource information from the current machine and inserts the values into the PUBLIC.host_usage table.

-**init.sql** Runs the DDl commands which defines the schema and generates the tables.
+**init.sql** Runs the DDL commands which defines the schema and generates the tables.

 ## USAGE
 ### Initalization